You can measure Volatility Using Bollinger Bands by observing how the bands contract and expand.

 If the moving average is set at 30, the upper band will be plotted at a standard deviation of +3 and the lower band at a standard deviation of -3.

 The Moving Average value is what determines what standard deviation to set!

 Bollinger bands contract and expand depending on the volatility in the market.

 Let’s take a look at the GOLD, Hourly chart below.

-The upper and lower bands as much closer as price ranges between them.
+The upper and lower bands contract as price ranges between them.
 This is an indication of low volatility in the market.

 Therefore, when using bollinger bands and you notice bands expanding, expect to see a big price rally in the market.
+The opposite is true.